-If the Mark Seddon is unavailable, we will take brief details about the complaint and will arrange for a meeting when the person is next available.
+If the Ed Ashton is unavailable, we will take brief details about the complaint and will arrange for a meeting when the person is next available.
 We will keep comprehensive and confidential records of your complaint, which will be stored securely and only be accessible only by those who need to know about your complaint.

-If the complaint investigation takes longer than anticipated the Mark Seddon will keep you informed of the reason for the delay, the progress of the investigation and the proposed date it will be completed.
+If the complaint investigation takes longer than anticipated the Ed Ashton will keep you informed of the reason for the delay, the progress of the investigation and the proposed date it will be completed.

 When the investigation has been completed, you will be informed of its outcome in writing and invited to a meeting to discuss the results and any practical solutions that we can offer to you.
 These solutions could include replacing treatment, refunding fees paid, referring you for specialist treatments or other solutions that meet your needs and resolve the complaint.

 We regularly analyse patient complaints to learn from them and to improve our services.
 That’s why we always welcome your feedback, comments, suggestions and complaints.
 If you are dissatisfied with our response to a complaint you can take it further, please see the contacts below.